7 of Tokyo’s Top Fine Diners

 With more Michelin stars than any other city it would be a culinary crime not to fine dine in the Nippon capital.

 Famed for its focus on top-notch produce and meticulous attention to detail, Tokyo’s epicurean scene is unrivalled on the global stage.
 From omakase institutions to fiery robata restos and exclusive kaiseki counters, delectable fine dine options await at every turn.
-But we think these eight gourmand greats are just the chopstick pick of the bunch.
+But we think these seven gourmand suppers are just the chopstick pick of the bunch.
 Loosen that belt, Betty-san...

 On the menu: Top-notch teppanyaki